panta/yapi/TODO/GENERAL.md

 # general todos

+- syntax highlighting in cli interactive preview (file selector)
-- add to-curl for http requests
+- add to-curl for http requests, to grpccurl for grpc requests, for tcp too ?
 - record videos to put on website
 - record videos for gifs for readme
 - add real lsp to playground (maybe over http, maybe wasm, local)